-Thus, the probability of square bases is still the biggest hint we have about how Warhammer: The Old World will actually play.
-Another way of putting that is to say we know almost nothing, but a likely corollary from square bases is ranked units with facings, like the good old days of WFB.
+From the off, the probability of square bases was the biggest hint we had about how Warhammer: The Old World would actually play.
+Another way of putting that is to say we still know almost nothing, but a likely corollary from square bases was always going to be ranked units with facings, like the good old days of WFB.
 And the corollary from that is bigger battles than Age of Sigmar, with hundreds rather than dozens of models.

-None of this should be a huge shock, as GW has clearly been pitching The Old World as a reboot of WFB, targeting WFB veterans (and the newly intrigued Total War audience).
+None of this should be a huge shock, as GW had already been pitching The Old World as a reboot of WFB, targeting WFB veterans (and the newly intrigued Total War audience).
 But, given the success of its skirmish-scale games, it’s perhaps understandable if WFB veterans are drinking down every drop of encouragement they can find until the rulebook is actually in their hands.

 Warhammer: The Old World miniature scale

-The other big unknown.
-GW never promised that The Old World’s models would be the same size (28mm for a human eyeline) as WFB’s, and while some have taken square bases to mean it’s unlikely they’d go bigger, Spikey Bits cites “an industry insider” who says they may go smaller (15mm or 8mm), to create battles with a more ‘epic’ feel.
+Speculation had for some time been rife that The Old World would strike out alone with a totally different model scale.
+Spikey Bits cited “an industry insider” who says they may go smaller (15mm or 8mm), to create battles with a more ‘epic’ feel.

 The Old World’s model scale is still unconfirmed